Explicitly Quantum-parallel Computation by Displacements: Interference for symmetric displaced states

 Now let us consider a pair of the coherent states in this definition with opposite phase

 When calculating photon numbers, the cross terms involving $\alpha_\zeta$ and other displacements will cancel, explicitly we have (assuming the output modes are labelled $2$ and $3$)

 where we observe that $\alpha_\zeta$ only appears by itself in modulus squared terms and therefore will contribute photons to each output mode in a way which is independent of phase relationships with other modes and its contribution to the photon number in each mode depends only on the beamsplitting angle.
 Since this argument holds individually for each pair, it must also hold overall.
 Note in particular that we have assumed nothing about the state in mode $1$, so the argument would hold if it were of a similar form.
-While not strictly convering all displacement-free states\footnote{An explicit example which is not of the form given in equation \ref{eq:sym_cond} is a state where only the Fock $0$, $1$, $3$ and $4$ modes are occupied and $C_0C_1=-2C_3C_4$ such that the contribution to the displacements cancel.
-However, it is unclear how such a state could come about in practice without being carefully engineered, there is no natural process which we are aware of which produces states with this structure.} equation \ref{eq:sym_cond} contains a number which are frequently observed in practice, including squeezed vacuuum, and non-Gaussian states including both cat-like and kitten states with arbitrary squeezing.
+While not strictly convering all displacement-free states\cite{footnote3} equation \ref{eq:sym_cond} contains a number which are frequently observed in practice, including squeezed vacuuum, and non-Gaussian states including both cat-like and kitten states with arbitrary squeezing.